coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

 ## Small Characters

 A Small character gets a +1 size bonus to Armor Class, a +1 size bonus on attack rolls, and a +4 size bonus on Hide checks.
-A Small character's carrying capacity is three-quarters of that of a Medium character.
+A Small character’s carrying capacity is three-quarters of that of a Medium character.

 A Small character generally moves about two-thirds as fast as a Medium